ihorizonsr/docker-basics/docker-container/README.md

 ### Running Commands in an Alternate Directory in a Docker Container
 -     docker exec --workdir /tmp alpine-linux pwd

-### Start or Stop container
+### Start or Stop or Restart container
+> Stop one or more running containers
 -     docker container stop alpine-linux
+> Start one or more stopped containers
 -     docker container start alpine-linux
+> Restart one or more containers
+-     docker container restart alpine-linux

 ### Remove container
 -     docker rm alpine-linux